daniyelford/vue-otp-autofill/README.md

 |modelValue|String|""|The OTP value (two-way bound via v-model)|
 |length|Number|6|Number of input boxes|

+---

 ## 🧠 How it works

--Each box holds one character.
+- Each box holds one character.

--Typing a digit advances focus to the next box.
+- Typing a digit advances focus to the next box.

--Backspace on an empty box jumps to the previous.
+- Backspace on an empty box jumps to the previous.

--Persian digits ۰-۹ are auto-converted to English 0-9.
+- Persian digits ۰-۹ are auto-converted to English 0-9.

--When supported, Web OTP API can auto-fill from SMS.
+- When supported, Web OTP API can auto-fill from SMS.

+---

-### 📲 Web OTP API (SMS Autofill)
+## 📲 Web OTP API (SMS Autofill)

 If supported (mainly Chrome on Android, over HTTPS), the component will request the OTP automatically and fill the boxes.